chapmanb/bcbb/posts/conferences/bosc2018_day1a.md

 # Galaxy packaging

 ## The journey of a team of engineers in learning packaging technology
-/Laure Quintric, Patrick Durand, Valentin Marcon/
+*Laure Quintric, Patrick Durand, Valentin Marcon*

 Laure representing 4 engineeers in 2 different places in France.
 [Their talk](https://gccbosc2018.sched.com/event/EYCM/the-journey-of-a-team-of-engineers-in-learning-packaging-technology)